 - Wearing a sock liner.
 The sock liner protects your skin and provides extra cushioning for your foot.

 - Keep the walking boot dry.
 A wet boot adds weight, making it more difficult to walk.
-Also, moisture creates a better environment for bacteria, increasing the risk of infection.
+Moisture also creates a better environment for bacteria, increasing the risk of infection.

 What happens after we use a walking boot?